cloudfoundry-community/redis-boshrelease/README.md

 # Bosh release for redis [![Build Status](https://travis-ci.org/cloudfoundry-community/redis-boshrelease.png?branch=master)](https://travis-ci.org/cloudfoundry-community/redis-boshrelease/)

-One of the fastest ways to get [redis](http://redis.io) running on any infrastructure is too deploy this bosh release.
+One of the fastest ways to get [redis](http://redis.io) running on any infrastructure is to deploy this bosh release.

 ## Usage